by Diane Linsley

 Codependency in Intimate Relationships

 This is a sobering thought.
-Being stuck in a relationship with someone on a lower level of development can be very frustrating.
+Being in relationship with someone who's at a lower stage of development can be frustrating.
 Codependents often end up in frustrating relationships because they confuse love with pity.
 They waste a lot of time and energy trying to help the other person grow up.

-When the other person doesn't change, they get angry.
-But if they look deeply, they may see that they are really angry with themselves for choosing that person from a place of codependency.
+When the other person doesn't change, they feel frustrated.
+But if they look deeply, they may see that they are really angry with themselves for choosing that person from a place of codependency and then spending their life trying to fix them.

 In Transformation through Intimacy, Robert Augustus Masters descibes the 4 stages of relationship: ego-centered, codependent, co-independent, and being-centered.
 After reading this book, I had a better idea of what is possible in intimate relationships.
-Codependency is an underlying problem in love addiction.
 In Facing Love Addiction, Pia Mellody says, "The treatment for codependence seems to be a necessary prerequisite to an effective recovery from love addiction.
 This is because a Love Addict with insufficiently treated symptoms of codependence is virtually unable to recognize the dynamics of love addiction, or to abstain from the addictive parts of the relationship and endure the withdrawal process."
-This was certainly true for me.
-I worked for many years to overcome codependency before I was able to end a miserable relationship with a Love Avoidant.
-I recommend reading Attached by Amir Levine, which describes the three attachment styles - anxious, secure and avoidant.
-Love Addicts are anxiously attached, and Love Avoidants are avoidant, of course.
-Sadly, these opposite polarities are fatally attracted to each other.
-The only way out of this painful cycle is to become secure, which requires a lot of personal growth work and an understanding of love and attachment.
+I worked for many years to overcome codependency before I was able to end an unhappy relationship with a Love Avoidant.
+I became aware of my love addiction when I read Attached by Amir Levine, which describes the three attachment styles - anxious, secure and avoidant.
+Love Addicts are anxiously attached, and Love Avoidants are avoidant.
+These polar opposites are often fatally attracted to each other.
+The only way out of this painful cycle is to become secure, which requires a lot of personal growth work and recognizing the difference between love and attachment.

 People are smarter than I think.
-They can take care of themselves.
+They have the ability to solve their own problems.

 I take care of myself and allow other people the privilege of taking care of themselves.